sanderkob/gw2pvo/README.md

   - removed DarkSky temperature references
   - extended logging
   - made use of f-strings in logging
-  - added boolean checks on values in the configuration file
+  - added proper boolean checks on values in the configuration file

 ## Versions
 - 2.0.0-a1  initial modification